 Dealing with Tenants Who Won’t Leave

 Many sellers find themselves in a situation where they have an investor ready to purchase the property, but the potential sale is being held up because your tenant does not want to leave.
-Here are options in this scenario:

 - Pay the Tenant to Leave